rudeyak/texts/fido4u.md

 **What’s next:** Make a habit of periodically reviewing account activity and maintaining physical control of your FIDO2 devices.
 For a comprehensive list of services supporting FIDO2 and MFA, check out [2FAwebsites.github.io](https://2fawebsites.github.io/), [2fa.directory](https://2fa.directory/us/), or [passkeys.directory](https://passkeys.directory/).

 Your personal accounts are high-value targets.
-Upgrading to FIDO2 is not just a tech move; it’s a business security imperative.
+Upgrading to FIDO2 is not just a smart tech move; it’s a business security imperative.